 Judkins is a physical specimen who dominates on all three downs.
 Over his first two seasons, he has 1,800 yards after contact, 154 forced missed tackles, and a dazzling 90.8 PFF grade.
 He’s a no-nonsense, north-south runner with some wiggle and a ton of physicality.
 Judkins has proven to be an elite pass-blocker on third down and recorded 37 receptions for 281 yards and three touchdowns.

 With or without Henderson, Judkins can boost his draft stock while limiting the wear on his tires in this committee.
-This will be one of the few times where fantasy managers will enjoy a committee.
+This will be one of the few times when fantasy managers will enjoy a committee.

 2023 stats: 1,052 yards, 15 TD, 4.4 avg, 21 rec, 135 reYD, 1 reTD

-1.09: NICK SINGLETON, RB, PENN STATE
+1.10: NICK SINGLETON, RB, PENN STATE

 Nick Singleton took a minor step back from his elite true freshman season when he put up 1,061 yards and 13 total touchdowns.
 However, the offense as a whole took a step back in 2023 with a young quarterback under center.